Alfred JARRY continues his literary work. 1907.

 ____________________________________________________

-Pantagruel , another comic operetta, is of all Jarry's works, the one which occupied him the longest, from 1897 to 1905.
-This considerable work, with which several collaborators were associated, including, mainly, Willy and Eugène Demolder, only resulted in 'to a thin posthumous brochure, in 1910, jointly signed by Eugène Demolder.
+Pantagruel , another comic operetta, is of all Jarry's works, the one that occupied him the longest, from 1897 to 1905.
+This considerable work, to which several collaborators were associated, including mainly Willy and Eugène Demolder, resulted only in a slim posthumous booklet, in 1910, jointly signed by Eugène Demolder.

-The two novels planned by the publisher Eugène Fasquelle are none other than La Dragonne , which will only be published fragmentarily in 1943, and, above all, Gestes et opinions du Docteur Faustroll, Pataphysicien .
+The two novels planned with the publisher Eugène Fasquelle are none other than La Dragonne , which will only be published in a fragmentary way in 1943, and, above all, Gestes et opinions du docteur Faustroll, Pataphysicien .

 As for the "translation of a modern Greek novel", it is La Papesse Jeanne , a novel by the Greek writer Emmanuel Rhodes published in 1866, on which Jarry worked in collaboration with Doctor Jean Saltas.